argoproj/argo-rollouts/docs/features/analysis.md

             value: guestbook-svc.default.svc.cluster.local
 ```

+!!! note
-Note: Previously, the analysis section had a field called "templateName" where a user would specify a single
+    Previously, the analysis section had a field called "templateName" where a user would specify a single
-AnalysisTemplate.
+    `AnalysisTemplate`.
 This field has be depreciated in lieu of the templates field. and the field will be removed in v0.9.0.

 In this example, the `AnalysisTemplate` is identical to the background analysis example, but since
 no interval is specified, the analysis will perform a single measurement and complete.